rjmah/bay-area-PD-data-viz/statement.md

 Edits:
--  Info box looks good, but the rollover percentage should indicate race designation (even though it’s in the color legend) – so: “50% white”
+-  Info box looks good, but the rollover percentage should indicate race designation
+- margin for “Police officers” - make sure it’s not cut off
+- opacity, ensure that popup can still close